SS Irma (1905): Reactions to the sinking of Irma and Henry

-The first official word to come out about the sinking of Irma and Henry in Norway was from the Norwegian national socialist party Nasjonal Samling's official publication Fritt Folk on 15 February 1944.
-The national socialist newspaper used the word Skjendselsdåd (Disgraceful deed) in the headline.
+The first official response to the sinking of Irma and Henry in Norway came from the Norwegian National Socialist party Nasjonal Samling's official publication Fritt Folk on 15 February 1944.
+The Nazi newspaper used the word Skjendselsdåd (Disgraceful deed) in the headline.
 The next day, 16 February 1944, Fritt Folk stated that British Motor Torpedo Boats had been responsible for the attack.
-Only after the end of the Second World War did it become known that the ships responsible belonged to the Royal Norwegian Navy, MTB 627 sinking Irma and MTB 653 sending Henry to the bottom.
+Only after the end of the Second World War did it become known that the ships responsible belonged to the Royal Norwegian Navy, MTB 627 sinking Irma, and MTB 653 sending Henry to the bottom.
 The two warships had been towed from Shetland to Hustadvika by the converted whaler HNoMS Molde, departing Shetland on 11 February 1944, and were on a mission to intercept German and German-controlled shipping.

-The loss of Norwegian lives in the incident was exploited by the Nasjonal Samling propaganda machine, Thorleif Fjeldstad of the party's naval arm calling for Norwegians to join the ranks of the Kriegsmarine.
+The loss of Norwegian lives in the incident was exploited by the Nasjonal Samling propaganda machine, Thorleif Fjeldstad of the party's naval arm calling for Norwegians to join the ranks of the German Kriegsmarine.

-As was also the case with the Hurtigruten ship SS Sanct Svithun sunk the previous year, and SS Barøy sunk in 1941, Irma was depicted on one of the three postage stamps commemorating war-related shipwrecks released on 20 May 1944 by the Norwegian Postal Service.
+As was also the case with the Hurtigruten ship SS Sanct Svithun, sunk the previous year, and SS Barøy sunk in 1941, Irma was depicted on one of the three postage stamps commemorating war-related shipwrecks released on 20 May 1944 by the Norwegian Postal Service.
 Irma was portrayed on the 20 øre stamp.
 The shipwreck stamps were designed by German-born Norwegian pro-Nazi propaganda artist and war reporter Harald Damsleth.

 Controversy

 The sinking of Irma and Henry has been controversial ever since the Second World War, with disagreements over the exact nature of the events.
 The Royal Norwegian Navy remains adamant that Irma and Henry sailed without lights or national markings and were sailing as a convoy escorted by a German naval trawler.
 This has largely been disputed by the survivors of Irma and Henry.
 All Allied forces were under strict orders not to attack Norwegian coastal liners travelling alone on the Norwegian coast.

 The MTB crews also claimed that Henry took evasive action after Irma was hit, while the survivors claimed that she had stopped to launch two of her lifeboats to assist the survivors from Irma when she herself was hit and sunk.

-One explanation for the presence of the naval trawler reported by the crews of MTB 627 and MTB 653 has been fronted by several researchers.
-In the Hustadvika area was a small tugboat, the Hopplafjord, which rescued survivors after the sinking of the two ships.
-Hopplafjord, being similar to a naval trawler in size and profile, may have been misinterpreted as an escort vessel by the MTB commander.
+One explanation for the presence of the naval trawler reported by the crews of MTB 627 and MTB 653 has been suggested by several researchers.
+A small tugboat which happened to be in the Hustadvika area, the Hopplafjord, which rescued survivors after the sinking of the two ships, being similar to a naval trawler in size and profile, may have been misidentified as an escort vessel by the MTB commander.